forthright/vile/README.md

     npx vile init
     npx vile analyze

-Please see [docs.vile.io](https://docs.vile.io) for more info.
+Please see [docs.vile.io](https://docs.vile.io) for more detailed info.

+## Plugins

+The core `vile` package comes with a general set of plugins that support basic multi-language analysis.

+To analyze your code further, such as tracking outdated RubyGems, plugging in your favourite linter, tracking code complexity, or checking for vulnerabilities, you need to install extra [plugins](https://vile.io/plugins) first.

+## Common Use Cases

+* Run `vile a` locally to get a snapshot of the state of your project's quality and stats
+* Run `vile a -u` on every build server commit to continuously analyze your code
+* Run `vile a -d -p lint-plugin my/file.ext` to run a plugin on a specific file

+## Contributing

+Any contributions are welcome and appreciated!

+Please see [CONTRIBUTING](CONTRIBUTING.md) for more info.

 ## Licensing

 This project is licensed under the [MPL-2.0](LICENSE) license.

 Any contributions made to this project are made under the current license.

-## Contributing

-Any contributions are welcome and appreciated!

-Please see [CONTRIBUTING](CONTRIBUTING.md) for more info.

 ## Versioning